dapr/quickstarts/tutorials/workflow/csharp/resiliency-and-compensation/README.md

 ## Inspect the code

 Open the `ResiliencyAndCompensationWorkflow.cs` file in the `tutorials/workflow/csharp/resiliency-and-compensation/ResiliencyAndCompensation` folder.
 This file contains the definition for the workflow.
+This workflow implements an activity retry policy on all the associated activities and compensating logic if an activity throws an exception.

 ```mermaid
 graph LR